Plastic-Free Greater Manchester

 Sustainable Consumption and Production

 Greater Manchester is developing a Sustainable, Consumption and Production Plan to promote economic and resource productivity and increase business opportunities through innovation.
-The plan will be released later this year.
+The plan will be released later in 2020.

 Public Sector Plastic Pact